“Every day is a winding road…” – Sheryl Crowe

 Sheryl Crow’s lyric accurately describes my life.
 Being born with Sacral Agenesis, a rare congenital spinal birth defect sounds convoluted indeed.
 Indeed, it has been.
 Now at 37, I face different challenges than I did during childhood.

 My parents said I had a “mission” to do something.
 They knew not what, just that I was unstoppable.
 I plowed right through all medical challenges, not without suffering, but always with a smile!
 That has not changed about me at all.
 Now, the struggles impact me differently.

-Now, today, this very moment my confidence has been knocked down as last week I fell in my house.
+Now, today, at this very moment, my confidence has been knocked down as I fell in my house last week.
 Oops.
 Talk about an ego killer.
-Also my leak got marginally larger with onset of increased nausea, tinnitus, stiff neck and eye pain.
+Also, my leak got marginally larger with onset of increased nausea, tinnitus, stiff neck, and eye pain.
 I cherish every percentage of recovery.
-To think I lost my balance, makes me feel foolish.
-However, with CSF leaks it’s common to have difficulty balancing and difficulty focusing the eyes which made it hard for me to judge where I was sitting on the sofa – so I hit the ground instead.
+To think I lost my balance makes me feel foolish.
+However, with CSF leaks, it’s common to have difficulty balancing and difficulty focusing the eyes which made it hard for me to judge where I was sitting on the sofa—so I hit the ground instead.
 I’m already making progress from the fall and the collection of fluid is getting smaller.